 SUNDAY SCHOOL & CHILDCARE

 Sunday school is held from 9–10:00 in Zwingli House.
 Our interactive curriculum includes contemporary, monthly themes based on the Bible and is appropriate for ages 4 to 12.
-Younger children are taught on the first floor of Zwingli Haus.
+Younger children are taught on the first floor of Zwingli House.
 Students, grades 5 to 7, attend class on the second floor of the building.
 Classes are held the second Sunday of September through the first Sunday of May.
 During the year children participate in the Children’s Moments at the opening of church services (at 9:00 am) before leaving to attend classes.
 Other activities in addition to our curriculum include: special food pantry collections, Valentine's for the New Glarus Home residents, an Easter skit, and a Christmas pageant.

 Our Mission is based on the Bible verse from Mark 10:14, “let the children come to me, and do not stop them because the kingdom of God belongs to such as these.”

 Our nursery is available for visitors and parishioners.
 Located in Fellowship Hall, the nursery is in close proximity to our Sunday school classes.
 A childcare provider is on site on Sunday mornings to care for infants and toddlers ages 6 months to 3 years.
 There is no cost for the service, provided from September through May.
 Swiss Church follows Safe Sanctuary protocol and has emergency procedures for fire and weather concerns.